 Russian Railways continues to implement the high-speed Moscow – Vladimir – Nizhny Novgorod – Kazan high-speed rail project, which is also a pilot stretch for international high-speed freight and passenger transport on the Eurasia rail corridor as part of the Berlin-Moscow-Beijing high-speed railway line.

-The design of the new railway line with a length of 770 km has now been completed.
+The design of the new Moscow-Kazan High-Speed Railway line with a length of 770 km has now been completed.

 The work was carried out by a consortium of companies consisting of OJSC Mosgiprotrans, OJSC Nizhegorodmetroproekt and China Railway Eryuan Engineering Group Co.
 Ltd.